4.4. Geometry Groups¶

 4.4.3.2.
 LeGrand Paraxial Eye Model¶

-The LeGrand full theoretical eye model is a simple model consisting of only spherical surfaces and wavelength-independent refractive indices.
+The LeGrand full theoretical eye is a simple eye model consisting of spherical surfaces only and wavelength-independent refractive indices.
 It models the paraxial behavior of a far-adapted eye.

 Surface |